Yoga: A free trial class

 The title is actually slightly misleading because this a gorgeous book is about so much more than just natural perfume making; I particularly appreciated the chapter that explains the different essential oils, and their benefits to both body and mental health.
 In these difficult times, there are so many essential oils that help with stress, anxiety and depression: Sweet Orange, Rose, Jasmine, Ylang Ylang, to name but a few.

-In Kristen’s words: ‘this book tells you how to create natural perfumes from natural ingredients that you probably already have in your kitchen, garden, or liquor cabinet, plus essential oils (though you don’t actually need them).
+In Kristen’s words: ‘this book tells you how to create natural perfumes from natural ingredients that you probably already have in your kitchen, garden, or liquor cabinet’.
 There are recipes to play with and instructions on how to create your very own signature scent.
 Alcohol based, oil based, and solid perfume instructions are all there, and the mental and emotional benefits of the essential oils are discussed so you can create with your health in mind as well as your aesthetic sensibilities.’

-There are inspirational recipes for blends for weight management, relaxation, antidepressant, illness prevention, digestive health, etc., and clear instructions on how to create them.
+There are inspirational recipes for blends for weight management, relaxation, antidepressant, illness prevention, digestive health, etc., as well as clear instructions on how to create them.
 Another chapter I found particularly interesting was ‘Chakra Perfumes’.
 I love crystals, but it had never occurred to me to combine them with essential oils.

 This book is beautifully illustrated – you can smell the scents waft from the pages.
 It would make a thoughtful gift, either to yourself, or a loved one…

 Leaving Luc to look after the animals, Léo and I travelled to London at the beginning of August, where I was able to shoot a confused pigeon and shop for everything I’d forgotten to pack.
 We then set off with my mother on a cruise around the Baltic.
 I will try to be brief!